stevearc/conform.nvim/doc/debugging.md

 21:50:31[DEBUG] Run default CWD: /Users/stevearc/dotfiles/vimplugins/conform.nvim
 ```

-This is logging the lua table that is passed to `jobstart()`.
+This is logging the lua table that is passed to `vim.system()`.
 The first thing to do is to take this
 command and run it directly in your shell and see what happens.
 For formatters using stdin/out, it
 will look like this: